International School of Ouagadougou: Curriculum

 The school follows an American-style curriculum.
 French is taught daily from K-grade 12.
-An IB Program courses in grades 11 and 12 provides students with the skills needed for tertiary institutions.
+An IB Program in grades 11 and 12 provides students with the skills needed for tertiary institutions.

 Accreditation and memberships

 The school is accredited by the U.S.-based Middle States Association of Colleges and Schools and is a member of the Association of International Schools in Africa.

 Facilities

 The school is on a 7-acre (28,000 m2) purpose-built campus adjacent to the residential Zone du Bois and close to the city center.
 It includes a walled and secure area of 5 acres (20,000 m2), a grassed playing field, dressing rooms, a volleyball/basketball/badminton court, a swimming pool, two lighted tennis courts, and a squash court.
 Ten major buildings house the classrooms, administration, and resource areas, including a library of around 15,000 volumes, a computer laboratory, a science laboratory, student center, and recreation club/snack bar.
 The campus is networked for direct service line internet access and has an intranet.